zengnificant/babel-plugin-local-scoped-modules/readme.md

 Now in `bar.js`, how do we suppose to quote `foo.js`?

-With  the above  `gulpfile.js` settings,we just:
+With  the above  `.babelrc` settings,we just:
 ```js
  import foo from '~/a/b/c/foo' // var foo= require('~/a/b/c/foo')